tianma8023/XposedSmsCode/LOG-EN.md

   1. New: adapt TaiChi·Magisk
   2. New: new entry for ignoring battery optimzation and notice for TaiChi users
   3. Optimization: optimize the algorithm of parsing SMS Code, adapt the navigation bar color
-  4. Bug fixes: wechat wallet crash for EdXposed users on Android P
+  4. Bug fixes: WeChat wallet crash for EdXposed users on Android P
   5. Other optimizations.
 - 19.01.05 v1.5.6 Reboot not required
   1. Beautify parts of UI